Probate Fees Ontario

 • Bank accounts, unless held jointly.

-• All vehicles, including recreational ones.
+• Vehicles, including recreational vehicles.

 • Real estate located outside Ontario.